Our Approach to Data Breach Management

 Personal data breaches have occurred since people and businesses began processing personal data.
 However, with the advance of technology (e.g. online databases), these breaches have increased exponentially.
 According to one of the studies conducted by the Ponemon Institute and sponsored by IBM, the global average for breached records in 2018 was 24,615 per country, while 31,465 records were breached in the United States alone during the 12 months of the study review.
 From 25th of May 2018 to 27th of January 2020 there has been a total of 160,921 personal data breaches notified by organizations to data protection supervisory authorities within the EEA.

 In response to a growing amount of incidents, countries around the world started to heavily regulate data processing.
 GDPR, a privacy law which came into effect in the EU in 2018, was a game changer.
 With the rise of new privacy laws, regulators worldwide are increasingly able to fine companies for data breaches due to reckless management of personal data.
 The fees of these fines along with data breaches are increasing around the world.
-According to the same study, a typical business data breach costs the affected company $3.6 million, a 6.4 percent increase from 2017’s $3.62 million.
+According to the same study, a typical business data breach costs the affected company $4.35 million, a 2.6 percent increase from 2021’s and 12.7% increase from $3.86 million in 2020.

 Data breaches are now an operational reality.
 Identification and response continue to pose a massive challenge to businesses, as most companies do not have the expertise, technology or procedures in place to detect breaches as they occur.
 Compliancy is challenged even more when countless companies do not report the relevant breaches with the correct information and details to the data protection authorities in a timely manner.